 A VERY important note on pricing:

-I would rather have you complain about the price than complain about the inspection.
+We would rather have you complain about the price than complain about the inspection.
 Inspections are available at lower rates.
 Discount Inspectors either know less or do less.
 Shopping for a home inspection based on a low price can have catastrophic results and end up costing you large amounts of money after you own the house and the undiscovered issues missed by a discount home inspector start to add up.

 No matter who you choose as a home inspector make sure they at least are a member of the International Association of Certified Home Inspectors or Canadian Association of Home and Property Inspectors.